 Check out the full review of Proton VPN to learn all the TV channels and streaming services it can unlock.

 They got as fast as 670Mbps when we turned on the lightning-fast WireGuard protocol - though a slight decrease in its previous performance, this is still healthily above average.
 The effect of that for the user is that you can happily leave Proton VPN running in the background of your computer or phone and rest assured that it shouldn't have an impact on the performance of your device.

 Outside pure speed, we also like that Proton VPN has really upped its game on streaming (only when you have a Plus plan, though, it won't work on the free version) and is now one of our favorite Netflix VPNs.
 As well as opening up access to US Netflix exclusives when you're abroad, it helped us unlock Canadian and UK Netflix, too.
 It'll also make easy work of bypassing any geo-restrictions in place on BBC iPlayer, Prime Video, and Disney Plus.

-What's more, Proton VPN has developed apps for iOS and Android that are a pleasure to use, has plenty of features, and barely logs anything about you when in use - indeed, just the fact it's based in Switzerland just feels immediately more private.
+What's more, Proton VPN has developed apps for iOS and Android that are a pleasure to use, have plenty of features, and barely log anything about you when in use - indeed, just the fact it's based in Switzerland just feels immediately more private.

 US VPN: FAQ

 FAQ: US VPN

 What is the best US VPN?